affinda/affinda-python/docs/sync_operations.md

 compact version of the full result.
 Default value is None.
 - `delete_after_parse` (`bool`): If true, no data will be stored after parsing.
 Only compatible with requests where wait: True.
 Default value is None.
+- `enable_validation_tool` (`bool`): If true, the document will be viewable in the Affinda Validation Tool.
+Set to False to optimize parsing speed.
+Default value is None.
 - `cls` (`callable`): A custom type or function that will be passed the direct response

 **Raises**: